Shit Museum

-The Shit Museum (Museo Della Merda) is a museum in the province of Piacenza, in the north of Italy, and is reported to be the world's first museum dedicated to faeces.
+The Shit Museum (Museo Della Merda) is a museum in the province of Piacenza, in the north of Italy, and is reported to be the world's first museum dedicated to feces.
 The museum opened on 5 May 2015, having been founded by agricultural businessman Gianantonio Locatelli and three associates.

 History

 The museum, set in a medieval castle in the village of Castelbosco, was created by a local dairy farmer whose herd of 2,500 (some reports say 3,500) cows produce 30,000 L of milk a day, which is used to make Grana Padano cheese.
 The cows also produce around 100,000 kg of dung, which is transformed into methane, fertiliser for the fields, as well as raw material for plaster and bricks.
 The dung is used to generate power to run the operation.
 The museum has a symbiotic relationship with the farm and cheesemaking facility.
-It is an eccentric byproduct of the huge aggregation of cows and their prodigious output of cow manure.
+It is a byproduct of the huge aggregation of cows and their prodigious output of cow manure.

 Eco-friendly recycling is an important theme of the museum.
-That includes the reuse of farmyard manure, but the museum also features many artefacts on display, including a lump of fossilised dinosaur faeces, jars of faeces, art works inspired by human waste, ancient Roman medicinal cures that featured animal excrement, and a collection of dung beetles.
+This includes the reuse of farmyard manure; however, the museum also features many artefacts on display, including a lump of fossilised dinosaur faeces, jars of faeces, art works inspired by human waste, ancient Roman medicinal cures that featured animal excrement, and a collection of dung beetles.

 An even broader motif (and goal) is "transformation" in an engineering, philosophical, scatological, sociological, and practical sense.
 As the organization's website offers: "The idea for a new museum slowly took shape, emerging from manure to deal with the broader theme of transformation.
 The museum would be an agent of change which, through educational and research activities, the production of objects of everyday use and the gathering of artefacts and stories concerning excrement in the modern world and throughout history, was to dismantle cultural norms and prejudices."

 Transforming the site took more than twenty years.
 It started with paint.
 The museum commissioned artists David Tremlett and Anne and Patrick Poirier to transfigure the mechanical digesters "into a sign" mixing allegorical symbols with botany, thereby creating "a work of evolutionary land art".
 Luca Cipelletti was the principal architect.